ddiLab/SageEdu/setup/headful/readme.md

 * Contains instructions on how to perform the basic initial setup of the Nano

-<h2>virtualEnvironmentSetup.md</h2>

-* Note: optional method for setting up python work space
-* Contains the necessary steps to create a virtual environment and instructions on how to install packages
-* To reiterate, everything can be done with a virtual environment as working without one, but always make sure to install packages with `pip install ...`and not `sudo ...` within the virtual environment.

 <h2>images/</h2>

 * A directory containing images referenced in the instructions